renesas-rz/rz_gstreamer_sample_code/00_gst-helloworld/README.md

 [GStreamer](https://gstreamer.freedesktop.org/) is a framework designed to handle multimedia flows.
 Media data travels from source elements (the producers) to sink elements (the consumers), passing through a series of intermediate elements performing all kinds of tasks.
 The set of all interconnected elements is called a pipeline.

 Let's get started with this application.
 Instead of printing “hello world”, we are going to create a sound and send it to the audio output jack.
-You need to connect [PCM5102A DAC Sound Card](https://www.ebay.com/p/819603476) to the board, then plug a speaker or headphone in it to listen.
+You need to plug a speaker or headphone to 3.5 port to listen.

 ![Figure Hello World pipeline](figure.png)